sparks-baird/xtal2png/reports/paper.md

 default instructions on the repository, assuming the instructions can be run without error.
-While there are other invertible representations for crystal structures [@xieCrystalDiffusionVariational2022;@renInvertibleCrystallographicRepresentation2022a] as well as cross-domain conversions such as converting between molecules as strings [@weiningerSMILESChemicalLanguage1988,@selfies], to our knowledge, this is the first package that enables conversion between a crystal structure and an image file format.
+While there are other invertible representations for crystal structures [@xieCrystalDiffusionVariational2022;@renInvertibleCrystallographicRepresentation2022a] as well as cross-domain conversions such as converting between molecules and strings [@weiningerSMILESChemicalLanguage1988;@selfies], to our knowledge, this is the first package that enables conversion between a crystal structure and an image file format.

 ![(a) upscaled example image and (b) legend of the `xtal2png` encoding.\label{fig:example-and-legend}](figures/example-and-legend.png)